How to select a dude ranch

 Choosing a working cattle ranch versus a vacation-oriented ranch will offer you different experiences.
 The working ranches give you a chance to get a “hands-on” experience similar to the cowboys of the past.
 Cattle drives are offered at particular times during the season at these ranches giving guests an experience of “life on the range.”
 Expect some rather intensive riding on these.
 Others choose to enjoy the outdoor activities during the day, come back to the lodge for a hearty meal, and relax in their surroundings with family or friends.

 Fishing in the quiet solitude of a mountain stream is often the wish of a person seeking the perfect dude ranch.
 Some ranches have excellent waters for catching fishing, and fly fishing instruction is part of the package.
-Often you can catch your own fish for dinner.
+Some will put you in contact with a fishing guide.
+You may be able to catch your own fish for dinner.

 Choosing a ranch in a remote location or one that is close to cities depends on the needs of the people planning a vacation.
 For those seeking an outdoor experience in what seems to be unlimited acres of wilderness, a ranch farther from civilization would fit the bill.
 On the other hand, if shopping or hitting the night spots is what you need, a location closer to city life would be better.